 Aitanga-A-Mate, Nga-Puhi, Ngati-Porou-Ki-Haratauenga

-I am the youngest son of the late master carver Paki Harrison.
-Most of my younger life was spent learning from dad.
+‘I am the youngest son of the late master-carver Paki Harrison and most of my younger life was spent learning from Dad.
 I was about four years old when he created Whai-Ora Wharenui.
-I would watch and help and in his later years I became his driver to ensure he could fulfill the desires and obligations he felt for his people.
+I would watch and help, and in his later years I became his driver to ensure he could fulfill the desires and obligations he felt for his people.

-I have worked on many wharenui projects with dad, Nga Kete Wananga (M.I.T) adzing, carving and also tuku-tuku.
-Other projects include, Manurewa Marae, Horouta and Tane-nui-a-rangi (Auckland University), just to name a few.
+I have learnt many processes of traditional Maori arts, starting with kowhaiwhai at Te Poho-o-Tipene when I was about twelve, under Dad’s instruction, with Peter Boyd.
+I have worked on many wharenui projects with Dad, Nga Kete Wananga (M.I.T) adzing, carving and also tuku-tuku.
+Other projects include Manurewa Marae, Horouta and Tane-nui-a-rangi (at Auckland University), just to name a few.
 These functioning wharenui play a vital role in the education of our people today.

-I was fortunate in life to always be surrounded by wonderful exponents of the Maori arts, people with drive and skill.
+I was fortunate in life to always be surrounded by wonderful exponents of the Maori arts – people with drive and skill.

-I now work with wood, stone, bone, glass, silver, compound resin, paint and computer graphics and also have a background in Music.
-I have played and toured NZ with bands like Billy TK jJnr Blues Band, have worked with Mana Band and was part of Dam Native Band and many others.
-During the 90’s I played Jazz around the Auckland circuit but have played for reggae bands, blues and rock.
+I now work with wood, stone, bone, glass, silver, compound resin, paint and computer graphics, and also have a background in music.
+I have played and toured NZ with bands like Billy TK Jnr Blues Band, have worked with Mana Band and was part of Dam Native Band and many others.
+During the 90’s I played jazz around the Auckland circuit but have also played for reggae bands, blues and rock.

-My years of work in the field of music, has been enhanced by new understandings of cymatics and the power of sound and frequency from a science perspective in particular sound as a force of creation.
+My years of work in the field of music, has been enhanced by new understandings of cymatics and the power of sound and frequency from a science perspective, in particular sound as a force of creation.’